ragch577/RTD-kafka-python--redshift/README.md

 - The ZookeeperConnectStrig looks like this, z-1.mskcsv.******.c4.kafka.eu-north-1.amazonaws.com:2181 (Find on MSK)
 - Create a Postgres DB on aws
-- Use this scheme to create the table,
+- Use this scheme to create two tables,

+CREATE TABLE msksc.cust_dat (

+id int NOT NULL,

+timestamp int NOT NULL,

+longitutde NOT NULL,

+country VARCHAR (50) NOT NULL
+);

 CREATE TABLE msksc.cust_dat (